Best AR-15: Black Rifle Guide

 - Firing pin

 When you pull the trigger on an AR, the hammer swings up to strike the firing pin inside the BCG.
 That engages the primer on the cartridge, exploding the gunpowder therein.
 Expanding gas from the burning gunpowder propels the bullet down the barrel, but some is channeled back to the gas key on the BCG.
-That drives the BCG straight back over the hammer toward and compresses the buffer spring.
+That drives the BCG straight back over toward the hammer and compresses the buffer spring.

 As the bolt rotates and moves rearward, a couple of things happen.
 First, the extractor part of the BCG grabs the case from the round you just fired and ejects it.
 Next, the BCG (still traveling rearward) recocks the hammer like you would on a revolver with your thumb.
 Finally, the BCG reaches the limit of its ability to maintain tension against the buffer spring.
 The buffer spring then decompresses (unsprings? becomes unsprung?) and throws the BCG back forward.